f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 =================

 Licensing is accessible under the **System Settings > Licensing** page. **Automatic** will require proper routing and DNS connectivity to the Internet to reach F5’s licensing server.
-If this is not possible to reach the licensing server use the **Manual** method.
+If this is not possible to reach the licensing server, use the **Manual** method.

 .. image:: images/initial_setup_of_rseries_platform_layer/image6.png
   :width: 45%